 Dawson Casting: The "high school students" in III are in their mid-20's - or older.
 Similarly, Julie Cox is cast as the "Childlike" Empress despite being 21 by the time the film came out, which is noticeable in that she was actually taller than Jason James Richter, who played Bastian in that film.

 Disowned Adaptation: Michael Ende filed an injunction to stop the production of the film, or failing that prevent them from using the title of his novel.
 He was unsuccessful, and demanded that his name be removed from the credits.
+He particularly took issue with the film's ending, which shows Fantasia restored with little creative input from Bastian and also shows Falkor crossing into the real world (noted to be impossible in the novel, as Fantasticans who enter the real world become lies).
+This is why Ende's name is not referenced in the film's opening credits.

 Enforced Method Acting: That look of shock on Atreyu's face and how dazed he looks getting up after he kills Gmork?
 That was real.
 Apparently, they didn't realize how heavy the mechanical wolf puppet could be, and when they shot the scene, it almost knocked out Atreyu's actor.
 They decided not to try for a second shot after he revealed the claws almost poked out one of his eyes too.